-At the same time, it’s up to us as teachers to explain to government and senior colleagues that the hourly rate to cover teaching of, say, level 2 literacy that everyone covers, is not enough to make it work for staff.
+At the same time, it’s up to us as teachers to explain to government and senior colleagues that the hourly rate to cover the teaching of, say, level 2 literacy that everyone covers, is not enough to make it work for the staff.
 Not only does it currently cover teaching but also a host of other linked activities such as careers advice, progression, assessments, and so on.
 Austerity measures have cut so deep that funding falls short, even if you run at maximum financial efficiency.

 Future semi-skilled workforce has to be nurtured

 We have a population section who did not do well at school; they are our potential semi-skilled workforce of the future.
 But they are a resource that needs to be nurtured; college staff have to go out and find them, teach them and provide a ladder for them.
-It’s that or slide backwards as a country.
+It’s that or slides backwards as a country.

 Will this indigenous cohort take up the jobs slowly being vacated by our fellow Europeans?
 Not unless the money is attached.
 Many of these posts are quite skilled.
-You even need level 2 qualifications to be a cleaning supervisor these days – you need, for instance, to understand about the chemicals for safety reasons and be IT-literate to manage stock ordering.
+You even need level 2 qualifications to be a cleaning supervisor these days – you need, for instance, to understand the chemicals for safety reasons and be IT-literate to manage stock ordering.

-Let’s not be hoodwinked by optimistic employment stats that show we have so many people in work – sure, the numbers may be right, but for many it’s part-time and low-skilled work.
+Let’s not be hoodwinked by optimistic employment stats that show we have so many people in work – sure, the numbers may be right, but for many, it’s part-time and low-skilled work.
 Yet they are the people who colleges need to find and train up.
-And key to all this is making the most of the relatively sound but unpublicised funding initiatives backed by the government.
+And the key to all this is making the most of the relatively sound but unpublicised funding initiatives backed by the government.
 It has to be a no-brainer.